 You must be of legal age to serve alcohol.
 You may need to complete a certain training session though it is not mandated (it depends on the bar/restaurant/employer you are working for).
-And, of course, you will need a valid right to work in Florida whether that is in the form of citizenship or one of the various working Visas.
+And, of course, you will need a valid right to work in Florida, whether in the form of citizenship or one of the various working Visas.

 The section below takes a deep dive into these few points on bartending in Florida as well as touches upon some of the most frequently asked questions when it comes to serving alcohol in Florida.

 Does Florida Require a Bartending License?

 The bartending license requirement varies from state to state and even city to city across the US.
 While some places will require training or a license, others will not, and Florida is one of those latter states.

 There is no legal requirement for a bartending license to be able to serve alcohol in Florida currently.

 However, many Florida bars, restaurants, hotels, and the like are part of the Responsible Vendor Program from the Florida Responsible Vendor Act.
 For an alcohol-serving institution to obtain its “responsible vendor” designation, each server must undergo the required training specified under the Act, which takes about two to three hours to complete.